TeamFisico/epidemic/README.md

 ### World

 ### Simulation
+The Simulation class
 ### Random
+This class implements the neededed features for random generation critical for this project making use of the header library `randutil`.
+This small library enhances c++11 random-number facilities found in <random> supplying a simple and easy to use class.
+The main purpose of our use of it in our random implementation is the high quality seeding given by the use of multiple sources of entropy(see [here][seed_entropy]) which sometimes may not be achieved trough `std::random_device`.

+[randutil][randutils_git]
+which guarantees high entropy seeding which sometimes may not be achieved through std::random_device.
+Additionally it implements some random operations useful for our Simulation.
 --------------------------------------------------------------------------------
 ## Tests
 Testing is enabled by default in cmake; so if you want to run a test you just need to build and run it.